quire-io/guide/_docs/tasklist-10-comments.md

 ![add comment to task]({{ site.url }}{{ site.baseurl }}/assets/images/comments/add_comments.png)

-When you leave a comment in a task, you will automatically become the **follower** of that task, meaning when other members modify the task's due date or leave another comments, etc. You will get notifications as well.
+When you leave a comment in a task, you will automatically become the **follower** of that task, meaning when other members modify the task's due date or leave other comments, etc. You will get notifications as well.

 Members who are already the assignees of this task or followers of this task or its project will get notified automatically of any updates too.